 Always, always, always.
 Singapore is less than 100 miles from the Equator.
 It has a tropical rainforest climate.
 There are no seasons.
 It’s always between 25 to 35°C (77 to 95 °F).
 Yes.
-It’s a well-known fact that Singapore is hot.
+It’s a well-known fact that Singapore is Hot.
 All.
 The.
 Time.
 When we last visited we found ourselves venturing the mall for hours just to get some AC.

 21. Roughly 44 percent of the Singaporean workforce is made up of non-Singaporeans

 A lot of the construction work is done by what the government calls “foreign workers,” mainly Bangladeshis.
 A lot of office workers are from Europe, North America, Australia, and other Asian countries – “foreign talent.”
 It’s got a low unemployment rate.
 It also does not have a minimum wage.
 What does that mean?
 High income equality.

 22. Singapore has the world’s highest percentage of millionaires

 Incredibly, this isn’t China.
 The United States may have the most millionaires, but Singapore has the highest percentage.
 One out of every six households boasts at least $1 million in disposable wealth.
 One of those rich and wealthy Singapore facts to know.

 23. It’s super expensive to own a car in Singapore